Olympic Development Program

-- 12U-14U will tryout as split age groups.
+- 12U-13U will tryout as split age groups.
 Players born January through June will tryout together as the “Olders” and players born July through December will tryout together as the “Youngers”.

 - Studies have shown that most national team programs selected 80% of their players who were born within the first half of any given year.
-It is aimed to take an equal amount of “Olders” and “Youngers” for the 12U, 13U, and 14U age groups.
+It is aimed to take an equal amount of “Olders” and “Youngers” for the 12U and 13U.

 Player Pool Sizes

 In the Olympic Development Program, the pool sizes, or number of players offered a spot will always be based on the talent level of the players attending tryouts.
-Massachusetts ODP will aim for about 40 players for the 12U group, about 30 for both the 13U and 14U groups, about 25 for the 15U group, and about 25 for the newly combined age group of 16U/17U.
+Massachusetts ODP will aim for about 35 players for the 12U group, about 30 for all other age groups.

 Indoor Classroom Sessions

 Massachusetts ODP will continue hosting classroom sessions in conjunction with the winter training sessions, covering topics such as Sports Psychology, with assistance from Springfield College Athletic Counselors, Nutrition & Wellness, Strength & Conditioning, amongst others.
-There is not another such comprehensive program offered by any club or youth soccer organization in the state.
+There will also be parent educational sessions during the winter season.

 They will have five dates during the winter months of both training and classroom sessions.
 Once the spring season begins they will train at the same time as the field players.
 Every other week, the top two goalkeepers from the previous week’s goalkeeper training session will be selected to join the team training session (based on player availability).
 The remainder of the goalkeepers will work with the goalkeeping staff.

-Our hopes are to create a more competitive training environment for the goalkeepers as well as make a better connection between the top goalkeepers and the field players within each given team.
+Our hopes are to continue to create a more competitive training environment for the goalkeepers as well as make a better connection between the top goalkeepers and the field players within each given team.